Redck9/Redck9/README.md

 ### 👨‍💻 About Me :

-- :mortar_board: Graduated in Computer Sciences Engineering at the University of Évora.
+- :mortar_board: Graduated in Informatics Engineering at the University of Évora.
-- :mortar_board: Currently doing my Master's degree in Computer Engineering, with a specialization in Data Science, at the Faculty of Science, University of Lisbon.
+- :mortar_board: Currently doing my Master's degree in Informatics Engineering, with a specialization in Data Science, at the Faculty of Science, University of Lisbon.
-- ⏲️ In my free time, I:
+- ⏲️ In my free time, I like to:
   -  play Videogames 🎮;
-  -  listen Music 🎵;
+  -  listen to Music 🎵;
   -  play and watch Sports ⚽;
   -  go to Cinema 🎥;
   -  read tech articles 📄.